You bloomin’ beauty!

 Various destinations around Australia embrace the floral theme by hosting fabulous flower festivals each spring.
 These action-packed events are bursting with activities.

-Please note: Due to COVID-19, these events are pending in 2020 at time of print.
-Check official festival websites for the latest info.
+Please note: Due to the ever-changing COVID-19 landscape, event info may change.
+Please check official festival websites for the latest info.

 Book now: BIG4 Toowoomba Garden City Holiday Park.

-Come early September, the small Dandenong Ranges town of Silvan has a spring in its step as the fields come alive with colourful tulips.
-And not just a few of them but a staggering 500,000-plus tulips.
-Founded in 1954, the Tesselaar Tulip Festival also features market stalls and a wide offering of diverse food inspired by tastes across the globe.
+From early September, the small Dandenong Ranges town of Silvan has a spring in its step as the fields come alive with colourful tulips – almost a million of them!
+Founded in 1954, Tesselaar also features market stalls and a wide assortment of food with a notable Dutch influence.
 It’s backed by live entertainment, tractor rides, and various themed days that add to the festival’s rich appeal.

 You’d be hard pressed to find a better setting for a floral fest.
-With its sweeping views over the CBD, a visit to Kings Park is one of Perth’s best attractions at any stage.
-In September, it’s even more inviting as the Kings Park Festival showcases a remarkable display of wildflowers at a time when they are at their bloomin’ best.
-Free guided wildflower walks are fantastic for floral fanatics, and live music and family fun days ensure the festival, which dates more than half a century, has even more appeal.
+With its sweeping views over the CBD, a visit to Kings Park and Botanic Garden is one of Perth’s best attractions at any stage.
+In September, it’s even more inviting when this event takes centre stage.
+Free guided walks are fantastic for floral fanatics, and live music and family fun days ensure the festival has widespread appeal.

 Book now: BIG4 Perth Midland Tourist Park.

-Move over petrol-heads – green thumbs take centre stage in Bathurst in late October.
 The Bathurst Spring Spectacular cloaks this vibrant NSW city in colour, showcasing a cluster of glorious gardens at their brightest and best.
-These immaculate gardens provide plenty of fine photo opportunities, and proceeds from this event go to local charities.
+Live music and markets also feature, and proceeds from this event go to local charities.
+Elsewhere in Bathurst, historical Machattie Park is a must-visit in spring.

 Book now: NRMA Bathurst Panorama Holiday Park.